kangli914/grafana/README.md

-# Grafana Work to build monitoring using Docker, Telegraf, Influxdb, Grafana and etc.
+# Grafana Work to build monitoring using Docker, Telegraf, Influxdb, Grafana, PostgresSQL and etc.

 ## Getting Started